nmstreethran/notebook/Ruby.md

 details.
 You may need configuration options.
 ```

-To fix this, do the following:
+To fix this, do the following (on Ubuntu):

 ```sh
 sudo apt install ruby-dev make gcc g++ ruby-eventmachine libssl-dev